The family flies, which for the most part consist of very small flies, I

 live in decaying organic material.
 Often in damp places.

 Lonchoptera lutea.
-Family
+Family Lonchopteridae.

-flattened.
-Europe and partsof Asia.
+Europe and parts of Asia.

 Lonchoptera spec.
 Family